Home > Keeping your cool > The Guide to Portable Refrigeration Units for Rent

 When it comes to refrigeration, temperature is everything.
 Precise temperature control is critical, especially when you’re dealing with sensitive items like food, flowers, or medical supplies.
 External factors, like a hot summer day, can threaten the stability inside the unit, so you need equipment you can count on.
 Make sure the trailer you rent can reliably hold the exact temperature your products require, whether that’s just above freezing or deep into freezer territory.
 A dependable unit protects your inventory and your bottom line.
 This is where working with a company that understands complex commercial services makes a huge difference, as they can supply equipment you can trust.

-Understanding Power Requirements and Setup
+What Are the Power and Setup Requirements?

 You might think that setting up a large refrigeration unit would be complicated, but it’s often simpler than you expect.
 Many modern mobile refrigeration trailers are designed for convenience and can maintain temperatures from -5° to 50° F while running on a standard wall outlet.
 This plug-and-play setup means you likely won’t need to hire an electrician, which saves you both time and money.
 Before the unit arrives, just confirm the power requirements with the rental company and make sure you have a suitable, dedicated outlet nearby.
 If you have any questions about your site’s electrical capacity, a quick Virtual Tele-Tech appointment can help you get answers from an expert.